 Start your family band by crafting some awesome homemade musical instruments.
-Kids will have a blast banging on tin can drums, shaking DIY maracas and more.
+Most of these are super easy to make, and kids will have a blast banging on tin can drums, shaking DIY maracas and more.
 Keep reading to get the dance party started.

 Sensory Bin Shakers